-Today saw Natspec’s annual Innovation Award ceremony where Portland was honoured with the Innovative Use of Technology award.
-The judging panel found that Portland’s work in their Maples SMARTHome Project demonstrated the most innovative use of technology, enhancing learners’ experience of college, and was deserving of the trophy.
+Last month saw Natspec’s annual Innovation Award ceremony where Portland was honoured with the Innovative Use of Technology award.
+Natspec is the membership association for organisations that offer specialist further education and training for students with learning difficulties and/or disabilities aged 16 to 25.
+The judging panel found that Portland’s work in their Maples SMARTHome Project demonstrated the most innovative use of technology, enhancing learners’ experience of college and was deserving of the trophy.

-The Maples SMARTHome project has been developed in-house by a team of cross-departmental staff, a true collaborative approach to technology.
+The Maples SMARTHome project has been developed in-house by a team of cross-departmental staff, whose extensive skills and knowledge supported a true collaborative approach to technology.

-A whole host of skills are developed through accessing the bungalow on a regular basis and it supports health and well-being by enabling a tailored experience.
+A whole host of skills are developed through accessing the bungalow on a regular basis.
+It also supports health and well-being by enabling a tailored experience.
 For example, learners can ask Alexa for weather advice to ensure they wear appropriate clothing, it can be programmed with reminders about meal and bed times, medication, appointments or even conducting well-being exercises.

 There’s much more that can be developed in Maples, and phases 2 and 3 will look more into Visual Impairment and Deaf and Hard of Hearing technology.